 As a modern athlete, I know that proper nutrition and physical conditioning are essential for peak performance.
 However, I was surprised to learn that sleep also plays a huge role, but it’s often ignored or overlooked.
 Recent trymattress reviews show that the quantity and quality of sleep can determine if you’ll win or lose on match day!

 I’ve put together some of the areas which are significantly affected by our sleeping routines.
-I want to help my fellow athletes reach ‘top form’ throughout their career.
+I want to help my fellow athletes reach ‘top form’ throughout their career by considering the important connection between sleep and athletic performance.

 So, here are the five key areas you’ll need to keep in mind: